 While other factors, such as experience, clearly have their place in defining an operator's proficiency, reports from employers, test site coordinators, and training professionals around the country indicate that the candidate who goes into the testing room with the benefit of structured, professional training has a much greater chance of success than his untrained counterpart.

-An excellent place to get started in the training process is the CCO Candidate Handbook.
+An excellent place to get started in the training process is the CCO Candidate Handbook for the certification being sought.
 Although, for obvious reasons, NCCCO does not reveal actual test questions, no one need be in any doubt about the content of the examinations.
 All the "knowledge areas" identified by subject matter experts and validated through operator surveys as being critical to safe crane operations (i.e., the minimum a crane operator needs to know in order to safely operate a crane) are specified there, along with a list of reference materials.
 These publications, including the required reading of OSHA and ASME standards, are used to develop test questions, and together provide an excellent body of study material.

 With a curriculum and reference sources in hand, how do you then go about identifying a source of training?
 Among the first questions you'll want to ask is: Do I have the resources to develop and teach an in-house program, or would I be better off hiring a professional trainer?
 Apprenticeship programs, or training courses provided through labor unions’ locals, may also prove to be an excellent source of quality training.

 The commitment necessary to develop an in-house crane operator training program can be formidable; it takes time, funding, and expertise.
 Once established, however, an in-house program allows scheduling of employees for training to be done entirely at your convenience.
 Using some of the crane-specific textbooks and audio-visual materials now available can accelerate the process.
 Some training firms also offer "train-the-trainer" courses that include tutoring in teaching techniques, as well as materials that may be used as the basis of your in-house program.